“Geography explains the past, illuminates the present and prepares us for the future” – Sir Michael Palin

 The key features of this course include:

-Through the study of Physical systems students will develop an understanding and appreciation of Landscape Systems, contextualised through glaciated landscapes, and Earth’s Life Support Systems, which encompasses the water and carbon cycles vital to our planet.
+Through the study of Physical systems, students will develop an understanding and appreciation of Landscape Systems, contextualised through Coastal Landscapes, and Earth’s Life Support Systems, which encompasses the water and carbon cycles vital to our planet.

-Students explore Human interactions (02) through the study of Global Connections, with a choice between focusing on the systems of trade or migration or sovereignty on a global scale, and Changing Spaces; Making Places, which gives learners an insight into the nature of places and the fluidity of their meanings and representations.
+Students explore Human interactions (02) through the study of Global Migration, focusing on power and borders, and Changing Spaces; Making Places, which gives learners an insight into the nature of places and the fluidity of their meanings and representations.

 Students and their teachers explore in depth two from a choice of five of the most challenging, dynamic and fascinating issues of the 21st century.
-At Halliford we study the Exploring Oceans unit and Hazardous Earth topics.
+At Halliford, we study the Disease Dilemmas unit and Hazardous Earth topics.
 The focus of these debates is the implications on people and the environment.

 The Investigative geography component allows learners to undertake an independent investigation linked to any aspect of the specification to satisfy their intellectual curiosity.

-Students are encouraged to seize opportunities to expand their geographical horizons through travel within the UK and further abroad as these help to support a greater appreciation for the wonder of the world around them.
-In 2019-20, we are taking 20 students from Years 7 – 11 to Iceland to explore tectonic activity and glaciers!
+Students are encouraged to seize opportunities to expand their geographical horizons through travel within the UK and further abroad, as these help to support a greater appreciation for the wonder of the world around them.
+In 2024, we are taking 20 students from Years 7 – 13 to Iceland to explore tectonic activity and glaciers!

 We continually review destinations for our fieldwork at all Key Stages to reflect the changes to the courses at GCSE and A Level.